 Notice of withdrawal or substitution of attorneys, other than debtor’s counsel, is effective upon filing and must be served upon all parties in the case or the proceeding, the case trustee, and the United States trustee.

-An attorney need not seek Court approval to withdraw from representing a creditor if the attorney has appeared solely for the purpose of filing a proof of claim a motion for relief from stay under § 362 of the Code, a reaffirmation agreement, or an assumption of lease.
+An attorney need not seek Court approval to withdraw from representing a creditor if the attorney has appeared solely for the purpose of filing a proof of claim, motion for relief from stay, reaffirmation agreement, or lease assumption.

 PART III – CLAIMS AND DISTRIBUTION TO CREDITORS AND EQUITY INTEREST HOLDERS; PLANS